Quantum Gates

 julia> x_45(T::Type{<:Complex} = ComplexF64) = rotation_x(π/4, T);

-To simulate the effect of the gate in a QuantumCircuit or when applied to a Ket, the function get_operator must be extended.
+To simulate the effects of the gate in a QuantumCircuit or when applied to a Ket, the function get_operator must be extended:

 julia> Base.inv(::X45) = Snowflurry.RotationX(-π/4);